chatty/chatty/assets-bundle/readme-bundle.txt

 * A private Java Runtime Environment (Java 1.8.0_201, 32bit) in the `runtime` subdirectory, which is used to run Chatty without having to have Java installed on the system
+* Some additional fallback fonts
 * The Chatty.exe and some helper libraries

 Advantages
 ----------

 * You don't need to install Java on your system
+* A version of Java that Chatty has been tested with
 * The Chatty.exe is a native Windows program with an icon

 Downsides